CurveDocs/curve-docs/docs/integration/rate-provider.md

 <h1>CurveRateProvider.vy</h1>

 The `CurveRateProvider` contract is designed to provide real-time quotes for token swaps.
 It fetches and returns exchange rates for specified token pairs.
-These quotes are sourced from Curve AMM pools, specifically those recognized by the Metaregistry.
+These quotes are only sourced from Curve AMM pools recognized by the `Metaregistry`.
 If, for some reason, a pool is not recognized by the `Metaregistry` contract, the `CurveRateProvider` won't include it.

 !!!github "GitHub"
     The source code of the `CurveRateProvider.vy` can be found on [GitHub :material-github:](todo).
 The contract is currently deployed on Arbitrum at [`0xa46c7E424c749B4489f6Ac442323DC8E0583acB1`](https://arbiscan.io/address/0xa46c7E424c749B4489f6Ac442323DC8E0583acB1).